llvm/llvm-project/bolt/docs/CommandLineArgumentReference.md

   Prints out offsets for abbrev and debug_info of Skeleton CUs that get patched.

-- `--deterministic-debuginfo`

-  Disables parallel execution of tasks that may produce nondeterministic debug info

 - `--dot-tooltip-code`

   Add basic block instructions as tool tips on nodes